andreleon/react-native-scene-navigator/README.md

 For both `React.Navigator.SceneConfigs.FloatFromBottom`.

 #### custom
-If you wish, you can pass any `React.Navigator.SceneConfigs` to customize your scene transitions.
+If you wish, you can pass any `React.Navigator.SceneConfigs` to customize your scene transitions. ([React-Native configurescene](https://facebook.github.io/react-native/docs/navigator.html#configurescene))

 ## Scene
 ```